 Thought Addiction Assessment

-Millions of humans all over the world are suffering from all types of addictions to: behaviors, emotions, substances, and/or thoughts.
+Everyday millions of people all over the world addicted to something in one form or another.
+Addictions cause suffering no matter the type.
 It does not matter what their culture, creed, or race as well as social status economic level.
 Addiction strikes through the fabric of them all.

 Every Addiction Starts with Thought